-- CAD FCC: View an array of resources and recorded training sessions on the Center for Academic Development Faculty Communication Center (CAD FCC).
-The link to the CAD FCC can be found in the My Bb Courses box on your Blackboard Portal.
-Featured recorded training sessions include:
+- CTE FCC: View an array of resources and recorded training sessions on the Center for Teaching Excellence Faculty Communication Center (CTE FCC).
+The link to the CTE FCC can be found at Canvas.liberty.edu on the Dashboard (also available in Blackboard prior to Fall 2020).

 - Maj.
 Gen. (Ret.)
 Robert F. Dees, Associate VP for Military Outreach, Working with the Military Student

 - Lt.
 Col. (Ret.)
 Dr. Bruce Bell, Associate Dean of CGS, Instructing the Online Military Student